-Pres.
-Trump's shutdown proposal faces uncertain fate in Senate
+Senate set to vote on 2 competing plans to end shutdown

 President Donald Trump returns to the White House in Washington, Photo Date: 8/19/2018 / Cropped Photo: The Epoch Times / Samira Bouaou / CC BY 2.0 / (MGN)

-Senate Democratic leader Chuck Schumer's office reiterated that Democrats are unwilling to negotiate any border security funding until Trump reopens the government.

-"Nothing has changed with the latest Republican offer," Schumer spokesman Justin Goodman said.
-"President Trump and Senate Republicans are still saying: 'Support my plan or the government stays shut.'
-That isn't a compromise or a negotiation — it's simply more hostage taking."
+"The proposal outlined by President Trump that we will consider here in the Senate is the only proposal, the only one currently before us, that can be signed by the president and immediately reopen the government," McConnell said.

+White House spokesman Hogan Gidley, asked by Fox News whether Trump has given McConnell his word that he will sign the legislation if it clears both chambers of Congress: "Well, that's a big if.
+We don't know what the final bill would look like.
+But the president has been clear about what he wants."

 The Republican plan is a trade-off: Trump's border wall funding in exchange for temporary protection from deportation for some immigrants.
 To try to draw more bipartisan support, it adds $12.7 billion in supplemental funding for regions hit by hurricanes, wildfires and other natural disasters.

 All told, it would provide about $350 billion for nine Cabinet departments whose budgets are stalled.
 Other than the wall and immigration-related provisions, the core measure hews closely to a package of spending bills unveiled by House Democrats last week.

 In exchange for $5.7 billion for Trump's wall, the legislation would extend temporary protections against deportation to around 700,000 immigrants covered by the Deferred Action for Childhood Arrivals program, or DACA.
-Trump has tried dismantling the Obama-era program, which covers people who arrived in the U.S. illegally as children, but has been blocked by federal lawsuits.
+Trump has tried dismantling the Obama-era program for so-called "Dreamer" immigrants, those who arrived in the U.S. illegally as children, but has been blocked by federal lawsuits.

-That figure is substantially lower than the 1.8 million people Trump proposed protecting a year ago in a plan that also included other immigration changes and $25 billion to pay the full costs of building his wall.
-Trump's proposal was among several the Senate rejected last February.
+That figure is substantially lower than the 1.8 million people Trump proposed protecting a year ago, which included people potentially eligible for DACA protections but who had not applied for them.
+In addition, Trump's 2018 proposal included other immigration changes and $25 billion to pay the full costs of building his wall.
+His measure was among several the Senate rejected last February.

 The new Senate bill would also provide three more years of temporary protections against deportation to around 325,000 immigrants in the U.S. who have fled countries racked by natural disasters or violent conflicts.
 Trump has ended that program, called Temporary Protected Status, for El Salvador, which has the most holders of the protected status, as well as for Honduras, Nicaragua and several other countries.

-"No, Amnesty is not a part of my offer," Trump tweeted Sunday, in response.
-He added: "Amnesty will be used only on a much bigger deal, whether on immigration or something else."

-While the House and the Senate are scheduled to be back in session Tuesday, no votes have been scheduled on Trump's plan.
-McConnell spokesman David Popp said the GOP leader "will move" to vote on consideration of the president's proposal this week.
-The bill includes funding for most domestic agencies.
+Another part of McConnell's bill would tighten restrictions on minors from El Salvador, Guatemala and Honduras seeking asylum in the U.S. It was already drawing condemnation from Democrats and immigration advocates.

+The proposal would require asylum seekers under age 18 from those countries to apply for that status at special facilities in Central America, not at the U.S. border; allow no more than 15,000 to receive asylum annually; and bar them from appealing a decision to the courts.

-House Democrats, meanwhile, are pushing ahead this week with their legislation to reopen the government and add $1 billion for border security — including 75 more immigration judges and infrastructure improvements — but no funding for the wall.
+House Democrats, meanwhile, are pushing ahead with their legislation to reopen the government and add $1 billion for border security — including 75 more immigration judges and infrastructure improvements — but no funding for the wall.

 On Tuesday, Trump tweeted that Democrats are playing "political games" and repeated his claims that the wall is a solution to drugs and crime — although the Drug Enforcement Administration says only a small percentage of drugs comes into the country between ports of entry.